Parasharpy/Object-Oriented-Programming-Java/README.md

-This repo contains simple codes and theory to understand OOPs concepts
+This repo contains simple codes and theory to understand OOPs concepts in Java